 How I live my faith

 I live my faith in my actions towards others and the way I treat them.
 I know we are all God's children and He loves all of us.
 I try to follow my Savior's example in everything I do.
 I reach out to those around me and serve my community through various service projects.
-Right now, I volunteer in my ward (local congregation) as the "Music Co-Chair" by arranging weekly musical numbers during our meetings.
-In the past I have volunteered helping young women, babysitting, playing the piano, canning food, quilting, etc. I also enjoy visiting teaching-meaning I visit a couple of sisters monthly to learn from them, serve them, and share our faith with each other.
+I'm currently volunteering with a group of kids teaching an art class that is a lot of fun.
+Right now, I volunteer as an usher in a new temple (house of God) that hasn't been dedicated yet- so anyone can visit.
+I also volunteer in my ward (local congregation) as the "Strengthening Committee Co-Chair" by helping members become self-reliant physically, mentally, and spiritually.
+I've organized speakers/presenters to help ward members with emergency preparedness and other various topics.
+In the past I have volunteered helping young women, babysitting, playing the piano, canning food, quilting, singing in choir, etc. I also enjoy visiting teaching-meaning I visit a couple of sisters monthly to learn from them, serve them, and share our faith with each other.
 I attend church meetings weekly to partake of the sacrament, remember my Savior, and renew the promises I made when I was baptized.
 I also follow the prophet's teachings and love listening to him and the modern apostles speak during General Conference (broadcasted worldwide twice a year).
 I trust in God and know that He guides me when I turn to Him in prayer.